walmartlabs/lumbar/docs/pages/plugins.md

 Allows plugins to create multiple resources from a single resource.
 This is called once for each resource generated from the `moduleResources` callback.

-This is useful for plugins that expand upon resources that were returned by other plugins operating within the same mode.
+This is useful for plugins that expand on specific resources.

-The expected return value is an array of values which may be any object the plugin wishes.
+The expected return value is an array of resource objects.
+The data associated with these objects may be anything the plugin or other plugins will operate on.

 Strings will be treated as file or directory includes as will object that define a `src` field.
 Resources that define a `platform` or `platforms` fields will be filtered based on the current platform being executed.